isomerpages/cris-nhic/_partnerships-and-network/Community Partners.md

-For latest updates on events and happenings, follow us on LinkedIn [https://www.linkedin.com/company/nhic-sg-2020](https://www.linkedin.com/company/nhic-sg-2020/).
+For latest updates on events and happenings, follow us on [LinkedIn](https://www.linkedin.com/company/nhic-sg-2020/).